-Playing such a high energy, physically competitive activity will provide your group with ample opportunities to explore the development of many social and interpersonal skills.
+Playing such a high energy, physically competitive activity will provide your group with ample opportunities to explore a range of social interactions.
 For example, here are a few conversation starters that target the development of specific social and personal skills:

 Resilience – If you were often eliminated early from the game, what did you say to yourself?
 Were you able to bounce back into the game easily?
 What stopped you?